Foliations and stable maps: Localized Euler class in the derived setting

 \subsection{Categories of shifted singularities}

 In this section we introduce a categorification of what we have seen so far.
-For this we introduce certain categories of singularities for shifted potentials, that is for functions of cohomological degree $-1$.
+Namely we introduce certain categories of singularities for shifted potentials, that is for functions of cohomological degree $-1$.
 In the same manner that categories of singularities for a usual potential $f$ reflects the singularities of $f$, these categories of shifted singularities reflects singularities of shifted functions in the sense that they see the locus where the shifted function is not quasi-smooth.
+The results contained in this section are independant of the rest of the paper and will not be used in the forthcoming sections.

 Let $Y$ be a quasi-smooth derived Deligne-Mumford stack and $f : Y \to \mathbb{A}^1[-1]:=\Spec\, k[\epsilon_{-1}]$ be a function of degree $-1$ (here $\epsilon_{-1}$ sits is cohomological degree $-1$).
 The function $f$ can also be considered as a morphism of $\OO_Y$-algebras